Chewy Baked Breakfast Cookies with Tahini

 Ground Flax: Packed with omega-3s and fiber, flax is a nutrition powerhouse and works seamlessly into the cookie dough.

 Cocoa Powder: If you’re gonna do chocolate why not go all out.
-Cocoa powder gives a rich chocolatey taste and is the perfect compliment to the tahini.
+Cocoa powder gives a rich chocolatey taste and happens to add a boost of fiber too!

 Tahini: Provides a bit of extra protein plus nourishing fats, making them more filling and satisfying.
-Another bonus is the boost of iron!
+Plus it’s nut free making these great for lunchboxes too!

 Honey: Naturally sweetens the cookies and adds to the chewy texture